ev3lessons/FLL-Tutorials/CoreValues/_posts/2018-10-05-Matching-Game.markdown

 - Core Values and Definitions

 <b>Setup:</b>
-- Print out and cut up
+- Print out and cut up these <a href=" http://www.flltutorials.com/assets/images/CoreValues/CoreValuesMatchingGame.pdf">tiles</a>
 - Mix them up and leave them face down on a table in a grid pattern